Free radicals are very reactive molecules that reproduce a response to the environmental toxins and cellular actions in your body.

 Your body needs both types of antioxidants because each one targets different types of cells and tissues for free radical scavenging...

 - Lipid-soluble antioxidants — These are localized to cellular membranes and lipoproteins.
-They protect cell membranes from lipid peroxidation.* Examples of lipid-soluble antioxidants include... vitamins E, A, and beta-carotene
+They protect cell membranes from lipid peroxidation.* Examples of lipid-soluble antioxidants include... vitamins E, A, beta-carotene and astaxanthin

 - Water-soluble antioxidants — These are present in aqueous fluids, such as blood and intracellular and extracellular fluids.
 They react with oxidants in the cell cytosol (fluid portion of cytoplasm) and the blood plasma.
 Examples of water-soluble antioxidants include... vitamin C, glutathione, and catechins